-- Al was acknowledged as a technology that changes scientific methods and methods of technological development, presenting possibilities for solving new challenges in various fields. - It was highlighted that while harnessing AI opportunities, there is a need to strike a balance with the associated risks and promote innovation. - Suggestions were made to incorporate necessary measures, such as clarifying responsibilities, addressing the trade-off between security and openness, and promoting transparency, into the "International Guiding Principles and Code of Conduct for Organizations Developing Advanced AI Systems" of the Hiroshima AI Process.
+- AI was acknowledged as a technology that changes scientific methods and methods of technological development, presenting possibilities for solving new challenges in various fields. - It was highlighted that while harnessing AI opportunities, there is a need to strike a balance with the associated risks and promote innovation. - Suggestions were made to incorporate necessary measures, such as clarifying responsibilities, addressing the trade-off between security and openness, and promoting transparency, into the "International Guidelines and Action Guidelines for AI Development Companies" of the Hiroshima AI Process.